How exactly does Enhanced CPC work?

-So the choice between enhanced CPC versus manual CPC really comes down to a risk/reward analysis.
+So the choice between Enhanced CPC versus manual CPC really comes down to a risk/reward analysis.

 Can you afford a potential bump in your ad spend?
 And will you get enough return on ad spend (ROAS) to justify the spend?

-Smart Bidding vs manual CPC
+Smart Bidding vs. manual CPC

 So how, exactly, does Google Ads determine whether or not it should raise or lower your bid?
 It uses a form of Smart Bidding that relies on market signals, such as the browser location, user demographics, and time of day.

-That’s only part of the story.
+But that’s only part of the story.
 Google won’t reveal everything that it uses in its algorithm.
 But, we do know that your ad buying history plays an essential part.